 Identification and Recording

-Accurate identification of true Native Black Poplars is an essential first step, however this may not be straightforward as there are a number of hybrid forms that can be difficult to distinguish from the native tree.
+Accurate identification of true native black poplars is an essential first step , however this is not straightforward as there are a number of hybrid forms that can be difficult to distinguish from the native tree.
 We suggest the following steps to ensure accurate identification and recording:

 - Existing trees in the parish are identified by someone with training and experience in differentiating the native tree from the various hybrids